Meikay/Sandbox/README.md

 "This is my readme file"
 Learning how to use Git.
+Using Git is fun!